Iran protests are the biggest in years to challenge the regime. Here's what to know.

 Trump warns he'll hit Iran "very hard" if it kills protesters

-Mr. Trump has threatened on a couple of occasions since the protests began that he could order a U.S. intervention if Iranian authorities kill demonstrators.
+Mr. Trump has threatened on several occasions since the protests began that he could order a U.S. intervention if Iranian authorities kill demonstrators.

+"Iran is looking at FREEDOM, perhaps like never before.
+The USA stands ready to help!!!," the president wrote on Truth Social on Jan.
+10.

 Speaking at the White House on Jan.
 9, Mr. Trump reiterated that he was open to some kind of U.S. action, although he said that would not involve a U.S. incursion.